Today’s recipe is a beloved French classic I’ve always adored, and that uses just three easy ingredients!

 - 3 medium egg whites

-Scoop out rounded tablespoonfuls of this mixture and shape them into pyramids with your fingers; if you find this too tedious, simple balls will do.
+- Scoop out rounded tablespoonfuls of this mixture and shape them into pyramids with the tips of your fingers; if you find this too tedious, rolling simple balls is fine.

 - Place on the prepared baking sheet and bake for 12 minutes, or until golden at the edges.
 Let set on the baking sheet for 2 minutes, and transfer to a rack to cool completely.

 - The rochers will keep for a few days, stored at room temperature in an airtight container.